The Gore Gore Girls

 The Gore Gore Girls is a 1972 comedy horror splatter film directed by Herschell Gordon Lewis.

+In the film, a reporter and a private investigator start investigating the brutal murder of a stripper.
+Soon enough, there is an entire series of murders targeting strippers.
+The investigating duo encounters several eccentric suspects, including a mentally unstable Vietnam War veteran.

 Plot

-Nancy Weston (Amy Farrell), a reporter for The Globe, approaches Abraham Gentry (Frank Kress), an obnoxious private investigator, and offers him $25,000 on behalf of The Globe to investigate the brutal murder of stripper Suzie Cream Puff (Jackie Kroeger).
+Nancy Weston, a reporter for The Globe, approaches Abraham Gentry, an obnoxious private investigator, and offers him $25,000 on behalf of The Globe to investigate the brutal murder of stripper Suzie Cream Puff.
 She sweetens the deal with a $25,000 bonus for solving the case.
 Of course this comes contingent that The Globe gets the exclusive story.
 Gentry takes the case and begins the investigation of the murder with Weston in tow.
 When at the club, Gentry encounters a waitress, Marlene (Hedda Lubin), whose obnoxiousness rivals his.
 He gets through her to speak to another stripper and gets his first suspect, Joseph Carter.

-Soon, another stripper, Candy Cane, gets murdered and Gentry expands his suspect list to Grout (Ray Sager), an unstable veteran who takes pride in crushing the heads of corpses he found when on the battlefields of Vietnam.
+Soon, another stripper, Candy Cane, gets murdered and Gentry expands his suspect list to Grout, an unstable veteran who takes pride in crushing the heads of corpses he found when on the battlefields of Vietnam.
 He relieves tension by drawing faces on squashes and tomatoes and then crushing them with his bare hands.
 Gentry also suspects the leader of a radical feminist group that riots in the strip club, carrying banners with catchy phrases like "Lewd is Crude", "Quit with Tit" and "Women Right On!".
 Lola Prize, also known as Pickles, another stripper, is murdered and her buttocks are mutilated with a meat tenderizer hammer before they are salted and peppered.
 A badge with "Women Right On!" is found at the scene.

 Meanwhile, Gentry buys Weston many drinks to keep her drunk and out of his way.
 During one of Weston's drunken episodes she admits she is attracted to Gentry.
 Gentry ignores this and concentrates on the case.
-His investigation takes him to the owner of the strip clubs in town, Mr. Marzdone Mobilie (Henny Youngman).
+His investigation takes him to the owner of the strip clubs in town, Mr. Marzdone Mobilie.
 Gentry then coerces Mobilie into holding an amateur stripper contest with a $1,000 prize, which also works as the beginning of a plan for Gentry's trap.